 Meanwhile, Mayerson’s Birchrunville property became a regular gathering spot for Croce and other musicians, often until the wee hours of the morning.
 “I used to have a wood-framed dome on my land, and it became the hub where we’d all meet and have parties,” Mayerson says.

 Among Croce’s best friends was guitarist Maury Muehleisen.
 “They’d play on the road together,” remembers Mayerson.
 “Ingrid was a dear friend with Maury’s girlfriend, Judy Coffin, who lived just down the road from me.
 It was all such a hippie climate.”

-“The four of us were inseparable,” recalls Ingrid Croce, who co-authored 2012’s I Got a Name: The Jim Croce Story, a well-received biography of her husband.
+“The four of us were inseparable,” recalls Ingrid Croce, who co-authored 2012’s I Got a Name: The Jim Croce Story, a well-received rock history biography of her husband.
 “Music was always in the air.
 And while Jim was driving a truck and working construction, I was planting gardens, painting, making pottery and cooking for the multitudes that constantly visited.
 I can tell you that some of my fondest memories come back to me from the Lyndell and Birchrunville connection we had.”

 A Trenton, N.J., native, Muehleisen met Croce in the late 1960s, and the two found an immediate rapport.
 Muehleisen soon became his backup guitarist, and the two made three albums together, touring extensively and appearing on The Tonight Show and American Bandstand.